EdwinChua/clash/README.md

 Disclaimer: "This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
 For more information see Supercell's Fan Content Policy: www.supercell.com/fan-content-policy."

 Like my work?
 Buy me a beer: paypal.me/edwinchuatech

+# Complete Changelog

+## Update to V2.1 (7 May 2018)
+ - Replaced curl with file_get_contents (mostly preference, but there are some php installations that don't have curl)
+ - Removed the retry loop
+ - Split config in separate file
+ - Removed the API key from git (saw that its a base64 encoded JSON Web Token, best practice is to not include credentials publicly)
+ Thanks for this update @Jimbolino

+## Update to V2.0 (9 Feb 2018)
+ - Upgraded from Bootstrap v4.0.0 beta to Bootstrap v 4.0.0
+ - Layout enhancements with grid (CSS) - Breaks compatibility with Internet Explorer
+ - Added minimal AngularJS (from CDN) to more easily update clan info DOM
+ - Refactored code to utilize AngularJS instead of JQuery for updating elements on page
+ - Charts now trim long player names
+ - Current Donations chart now show Donations & Donations Received
+ - Added ability to click charts to navigate to user profile

+### Bug Fixes in V2.0
+ - Properly excluded inactive players from Current Donations chart
+ - Fixed font "text-rendering: geometricPrecision;" to properly display the digit '2'